 As winter takes a firm hold, motorists need to be extra vigilant when it comes to protecting their vehicles, warns TRACKER.
 Recent figures published by the government shows that car theft is on the rise in England and Wales, increasing by 15% since 2016/17, and 40% over the last five years.
 Despite the rising risk of theft, 47% of motorists admit to leaving their car running but unattended on frosty mornings to warm it up2.

 “And it is not just unattended vehicles left to warm up that thieves target, it is what motorists leave in their cars.
-At this time of year people are out Christmas shopping and will be laden down with shopping bags.
+At this time of year, people are out Christmas shopping and will be laden down with shopping bags.
 The quick solution is to drop the bags back at the car and carry on shopping.
-However, if you leave your shopping visible in your car, not all insurance policies cover vehicle contents, especially high valuable technology.
+However, if you leave your shopping visible in your car, not all insurance policies cover vehicle contents, especially high-value technology.